pwncollege/linux-luminarium/users/su-crack/DESCRIPTION.md

 But what if you don't know the password?
 If you have the hashed value of the password, you can _crack_ it!
-Even though `/etc/shadow` is, by default, only readable by root, leaks can happen!
+Even though `/etc/shadow` is, by default, only readable by `root`, leaks can happen!
 For example, backups are often stored, unencrypted and insufficiently protected, on file servers, and this has led to countless data disclosures.

 If a hacker gets their hands on a leaked `/etc/shadow`, they can start cracking passwords and wreaking havoc.